Download the full Trip Guide

 Food & Accommodation

-On your journey to the Roof of Africa, where you rest your head and what you eat becomes an important part of your overall Kilimanjaro experience.
-Here’s everything you need to know about what to expect along the way.
+Where you rest your head and what you eat becomes an important part of your overall Kilimanjaro trek experience.
+Here’s everything you need to know about what to expect along the way as you explore the Lemosho Route and climb Mount Kilimanjaro.

 Springlands Hotel - Moshi (Nights 1, 2, and 10)